mudita/MuditaOS/harmony_changelog.md

 ### Fixed
 * Fixed eink errors in logs
 * Fixed alarm when the onboarding is in progress
+* Fixed relaxation start delay when trying to play MP3 files with large metadata

 ### Added
 * Added shortcuts instruction to settings